domooney/azure-docs/articles/active-directory/conditional-access/concept-conditional-access-grant.md

 - The approved client apps support the Intune mobile application management feature.
 - The **Require approved client app** requirement:
    - Only supports the iOS and Android for device platform condition.
    - A broker app is required to register the device.
-On iOS, the broker app is Microsoft Authenticator and on Android, it is Intune Company Portal app.
+On iOS, the broker app is Microsoft Authenticator and on Android, it can be Microsoft Authenticator or Intune Company Portal app.
 - Conditional Access cannot consider Microsoft Edge in InPrivate mode an approved client app.

 See the article, [How to: Require approved client apps for cloud app access with Conditional Access](app-based-conditional-access.md) for configuration examples.